 Safety Scenarios

-We'll introduce some scenario-based activities, where participants explore real-life situations that highlight psychological safety or the lack thereof.
-We engage in discussions to identify behaviours and actions that promote or undermine psychological safety within teams.
+Participants explore real-life situations that highlight psychological safety in the workplace, or the absence of it, and identify the behaviours and actions that build or erode it within teams.

 Scenario